 The Bible’s popularity is not based on clever marketing, cultural trends, or legislation.
 It is based on the desire to know God and its availability is made possible by the efforts of many determined people, now and in the past, and the miraculous intervention of God.

-There is a message here for those who oppose the Bible and those who are obsessive in their belief.
+There is a message here for those who express belief in the Bible obsessively and for those who oppose it.

 Obnoxious believers should understand that Bible truth is not like rocks or jam or catch phrases.
 You don’t have to throw it at people.
-You don’t need to wear it or smear it on everything.
-The Bible changes one’s life it doesn’t supplant it.
-If you want to spread the jam live the Bible don’t just quote it.
+You don’t need to smear it on everything or pin it on your lapel.
+The Bible changes one’s life, it doesn’t supplant it.
+If you want to spread the Word, live the Bible, don’t just quote it.

 And for those who oppose it, remember this.
 No one has to own a Bible.
 No one has to read a Bible or understand it.
 No one has to believe the Bible but don’t waste your time trying to oppose it.
 Not only would you be going against the stream, you will get egg on your face for sure.

 The Word of God is not bound.
 2 Timothy 2:9